ucvm/markerDB/README.md

 ### Step 2: Trim sequences

 For the 18S the sequences are trimmed to the region identified in the search.
 However, the ITS2 is more complicated as no good sequence models exist that capture a wide range of diversity due to the divergence of this region.
-Relying soley on the annotion in NCBI is also not feasable as many of the ITS2 sequences will also contain the other ribosomal genes, especially the 5.8S and partial 28S genes.
+Relying solely on the annotation in NCBI is also not feasible as many of the ITS2 sequences will also contain the other ribosomal genes, especially the 5.8S and partial 28S genes.

 After the additional rRNA genes are identified the sequences are trimmed to this region.
 If no additional rRNA genes were found the sequence is returned untouched if the `return_untrimmed` parameter is set.
 Otherwise these are discarded.
 It is suggested to leave this set to `TRUE` as many ITS2 sequences have been deposited to NCBI already trimmed to that region.